fibercrypto/skycoin-wiki/Idiomatic-Go-(in-Skycoin).md

 All code should be formatted with [`goimports`](https://godoc.org/golang.org/x/tools/cmd/goimports).
 You can configure your text editor to do this automatically on save.
 Additionally, the project should have a `Makefile` command called `make format` which formats all of the source with `goimports`.

+All files should end with a newline character.

 ### Testing

 Use the [testify require](https://godoc.org/github.com/stretchr/testify/require) or [testify assert](https://godoc.org/github.com/stretchr/testify/assert) package for assertions.